 \subsection{Parameter Analysis}

 We conducted a series of experiments to study the impact of hyper-parameters on the performance of anomaly detection.
-There are three hyper-parameters introduced in our proposed methods: (1)~drop ratio $R$ in the Preprocess component, which controls the percentages of dropped edges, (2)~classes $C$, that controls the max hop counts that training set contains, (3)~sampling ratio $S$, that controls the amount of node pairs engaging in the training process of each iteration.
+There are three hyper-parameters introduced in our proposed method: (1)~drop ratio $R$ in the Preprocess component, which controls the percentages of dropped edges, (2)~classes $C$, which controls the max hop counts that the training set contains, (3)~sampling ratio $S$, that controls the amount of node pairs engaging in the training process of each iteration.

 \textbf{Drop Ratio $R$.} We fix classes $C$ and sampling ratio $S$ to 5 and 0.3 respectively.
 Then we monitor the anomaly performance by ranging drop ratio $R$ from 0 t 0.5 on BlogCatalog, Flickr and ACM datasets.
 The results are showed in Fig.~\ref{fig:parameters} (the first row).